jdegand/link-sharing-app-frontend/README.md

 - To reset the file input, I used a `ViewChild` ref.
 I tried to pass a form template variable on the file input to the `onUpload` function and call the `clear` method inside that function, but it did not work although the file was correctly saved.  `ViewChild` was an easy way to grab the template variable and I could call the `clear` method on the `ViewChild` variable.
 I had to use `any` for the TypeScript type.
 I will need to look more into the proper typing for the `ViewChild` variable.
 - Keeping the file data separate affects the mappings between entities.
 You can have a `FileData` class and have a `OneToOne` mapping between that and the `User` class.
 I have also thought about creating an intermediate `Profile` class and using that class to hold all the necessary data and the mappings.
 I have also thought about adding all the mapping references to the `User` object.
 - Ultimately, the mapping may not matter if I build a `DTO` object to send back the necessary info for the `preview` component.
 You can query the database for the required objects and build a DTO that eliminates the need for multiple API requests in the frontend.
+- `markAllAsTouched` -> good to use to show inline form errors ?

 ## Continued Development